 - Attend School Committee meetings where issues affecting the Falmouth Public Schools are discussed.

-- Access on-line resources such as the Falmouth High School website.
+- Access online resources such as the Falmouth High School website to view teacher websites and current events.

 - Join one of our Parent/Guardian Booster Organizations.